c4tom/DreamDevBox/docs/support/troubleshooting.rst

 First ensure the cloned git directory is readable for users, groups and others.

-For the Devilbox intranet, ensure the ``.dreamdevbox/`` directory is readable for users, groups and others.
+For the DreamDevBox intranet, ensure the ``.dreamdevbox/`` directory is readable for users, groups and others.
 Also check files and directories within.

 For projects, ensure an ``index.php`` or ``index.html`` exists and that all files and directories